 Mr Yeo holds an MBA from the University of Phoenix, USA; a Graduate Diploma in Personnel Management from the Singapore Institute of Management, and a Bachelor of Arts (Economics) from National University of Singapore.
 He is a Certified Compensation Professional (CCP) and a Global Remuneration Professional (GRP) with the American Compensation Association.
-He is also a Board Member of Singapore Corporation of Rehabilitative Enterprises (SCORE) and previously a Council Member & Treasurer of the Singapore Human Resources Institute.
+He is also a Board Member of Singapore Corporation of Rehabilitative Enterprises (SCORE).